 If you find the image too dim, try setting the Contrast Enhancer to 'High' and the ST.2084 to its max.
 This results in a noticeably brighter image, as you can see in this EOTF, but it doesn't change the peak brightness.

-The HDR brightness in Game Mode is okay.
+The Samsung The Frame has okay HDR brightness in Game Mode.
 It's very similar to outside of Game Mode, and even if it gets slightly brighter, it's hard to tell any difference.
 The EOTF tracks the target curve a bit better with brighter scenes, and there's an even slower roll-off at the peak brightness, so it doesn't lose any details with bright scenes.

 This was tested by enabling Game Mode with the same settings as outside of Game Mode, with HDR10+ Gaming set to 'Basic' and the Color Gamut set to 'Auto'.

 The Samsung The Frame TV has some uniformity issues visible towards the bottom right side of the screen.
 It's noticeable with large areas of light colors, like if you want to display a painting with large areas of white.
 You don't always see it with most content, though.

 The Samsung The Frame 2022 has good black uniformity.
 There's a bit of backlight bleed and cloudiness towards the center, and sadly it doesn't have a local dimming feature to improve it.

 The Samsung The Frame TV has a narrow viewing angle.
 It means that the image looks inaccurate as you move off to the sides, so if you have it displaying a painting and you walk around, you won't see the same image as if you were right in front.